redhat-na-ssa/airflow-on-openshift/README.md

     TODO pin version of Helm chart

-6. Unpack the tar file
+6. Update to your version and unpack the tar file

     ```bash
     tar xzf airflow-<version>.tgz
     ```

-7. Copy the airflow-values.yaml file over the airflow/values.yaml file
+7. Copy the `airflow-values.yaml` file over the `airflow/values.yaml` file

     ```bash
     cp airflow-values.yaml airflow/values.yaml
     ```

-8. Copy the charts-postgresql-values.yaml file over the airflow/charts/postgresql/values.yaml
+8. Copy the `charts-postgresql-values.yaml` file over the `airflow/charts/postgresql/values.yaml` file

     ```bash
     cp charts-postgresql-values.yaml airflow/charts/postgresql/values.yaml
     ```

 9. Change directory to the airflow folder.
 Install the Airflow Helm chart.
-Also, config values are set so the DAGs are pulled from a Git this Git repo.
+Also, config values are set so the DAGs are pulled from this Git repo.
 Change repo and subPath for your deployment.

     ```bash
     cd airflow && helm upgrade --install airflow ./ --namespace airflow \